Stable components in the parameter plane of transcendental functions of finite type: Abstract

 \section{Abstract}

-We study the parameter planes of certain one-dimensional, dynamically-defined slices of holomorphic families of meromorphic transcendental maps of finite type for which infinity is not an asymptotic value.
-Our planes are defined by constraining the orbits of all but one of the asymptotic values.
-We study the structure of the regions in the parameter plane where the dynamics have a free asymptotic value that is attracted to an attracting periodic orbit.
-The tangent family is an example that has been studied in detail, \cite{KK}, and our goal is to understand in the general context of meromorphic functions to what extent the structure one sees in parameter plane of the tangent family is generic.
+We study the parameter planes of certain one-dimensional, dynamically-defined slices of holomorphic families of entire and meromorphic transcendental maps of finite type.
+Our planes are defined by constraining the orbits of all but one of the singular values, and leaving free one asymptotic value.
+We study the structure of the regions of parameters, which we call {\em shell components}, for which the free asymptotic value tends to an attracting cycle of non-constant multiplier.
+The exponential and the tangent families are examples that have been studied in detail, and the hyperbolic components in those parameter planes are shell components.
+Our results apply to slices of both entire and meromorphic maps.
+We prove that shell components are simply connected, have a locally connected boundary and have no center, i.e., no parameter value for which the cycle is superattracting.
+Instead, there is a unique parameter in the boundary, the {\em virtual center}, which plays the same role.
+For entire slices, the virtual center is always at infinity, while for meromorphic ones it maybe finite or infinite.
+In the dynamical plane we prove, among other results, that the basins of attraction which contain only one asymptotic value and no critical points are simply connected.
+Our dynamical plane results apply without the restriction of finite type.

-For the analogous dynamically defined slices of parameter spaces for rational maps, there are Mandelbrot-like components that have a unique {\em center} that can be used to give a combinatorial descripton of the components.
-No such center exists for our slices, no matter how carefully they are chosen.
-We can show, however, that there is an analogous concept, a ``virtual'' center, that plays essentially the same role as a center would have.
-It lies on the boundary of the component and corresponds to a map for which there is a "virtual cycle", namely, an iterate of the free asymptotic value that lands at a pole.
-These virtual centers are dense in the bifurcation locus of our one-dimensional families.